magnars/catenate/README.md

 ## So how does this work in development mode?

-The identifier in each tuple is used for the URL, prefixed with `/catenate/`, so that in this example bundle:
+The given file path is used for the URL, prefixed with `/catenate/`, so that in this example bundle:

 ```cl
 {"app.js" (catenate/resources ["public/app/some.js"